khuranabal/khuranabal.github.io/_posts/2022-04-03-spark-streaming.md

   - spark streaming
 ---

+In batch processing, at certain frequency batch jobs are run but in case we require that batch to be very very small (depending on requirement, lets say we have 5 mins frequency batch jobs) that would be equivalent to stream processing to give near real time.
+But still there will be some edge cases like how to handle below:

+* some data might reach late
+* if previous batch is still running
+* batch failure

+stream prosessing have additional set of problems to handle compared to batch processing.
+All these are provided by spark streaming.

+* automatic looping of batches
+* storing intermediate results
+* combining result with previous batch result
+* restart from same place (using checkpoint) in case of failure

+### stream processing

 * processing on continous flowing data, example card fraud detection, find something trending
 * MapReduce can only work on batch, not streaming data, spark is general purpose and can also process streaming data
 * data in spark is stored in rdd, but in streaming there is no static place where data is stored, its continously flowing in